the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 and enabled them to get a first dip into actual science in their master's thesis.
 Of course special care has to be taken to integrate them at some point in their studies into mature projects to expose them to the eperience of senior RSEs and how they approach problems.
+An example of this \${DOMAIN} - RSE can be found in Appendix: [Bioinformatics skills and certification].
 Of course, the next question for their future is whether a master's degree enables them to really be effective parts of a research group.
 While we accept this is something of a generalisation, we argue that this is most likely not the case since undertaking a PhD provides a much more extensive set of research training and experience that can be vital for a researcher's future.
 Research environments differ internationally but in many cases there are formal barriers in the research landscape that require a PhD (e.g. eligibility for funding).
-Hence a PhD is required to actively participate in science and hence we argue the regular RSE should do a PhD that on one end combines knowledge of a research domain with software engineering heavy task such that both pillars are suitably covered and they were able to observe how research functions.
+Hence a PhD is required to actively participate in science and hence we argue the regular RSE should do a PhD that on one end combines knowledge of a research domain with software engineering heavy task such that both pillars are suitably covered and have been exposed to research, software development and team dynamics.
+Having gone through this, this opens to them a future career as a lead RSE in their domain.

 #### Specialised Master's Programs
 On the other hand, when pursuing a PhD,